Vresse-sur-Semois The Little Switzerland of Namur

 • Pierre à Marier (Marriage Stone): Legendary site

-• Tobacco sheds: Preserved vernacular architecture
+• Tobacco drying sheds: Preserved vernacular architecture

 Nature Access